pwtail/vinyl_prev/README.md

 As was said already, *vinyl* provides a more minimalistic API than django.
 That's because not all
-decisions in django are a good fit for a universl framework, supporting both sync and async modes at the same time.
+decisions in django are a good fit for a universal framework, supporting both sync and async modes at the same time.